Hotels in Delhi

 Best Areas to Stay in Delhi

-Connaught Place and Central New Delhi
+Connaught Place and Central Delhi

-Janpath, India Gate, and the ceremonial New Delhi side
+Janpath, India Gate, and Central New Delhi

 Chanakyapuri and the Diplomatic Enclave